-- 1 24-1.6 of the Criminal Code of 2012 by a person 18 years of age - or older where the factors listed in both items (A) and (C) or - 3 both items (A-5) and (C) of paragraph (3) of subsection (a) of - 4 Section 24-1.6 of the Criminal Code of 2012 are present, a - 5 Class 3 felony violation of paragraph (1) of subsection (a) of - 6 Section 2 of the Firearm Owners Identification Card Act - 7 committed before the effective date of this amendatory Act of - 8 the 103rd General Assembly, or a violation of Section 10 of the - 9 Sex Offender Registration Act. - 10 (Source: P.A.
+- 1 committed before the effective date of this amendatory Act of - the 103rd General Assembly, or a violation of Section 10 of the - 3 Sex Offender Registration Act. - 4 (Source: P.A.
 102-982, eff.
-7-1-23.) - 11 (725 ILCS 5/110-10) (from Ch.
+7-1-23.) - 5 (725 ILCS 5/110-10) (from Ch.
 38, par.
-110-10) - 12 Sec.
+110-10) - 6 Sec.
 110-10.
-Conditions of pretrial release. - 13 (a) If a person is released prior to conviction, the - 14 conditions of pretrial release shall be that he or she will: - 15 (1) Appear to answer the charge in the court having - jurisdiction on a day certain and thereafter as ordered by - the court until discharged or final order of the court; - 18 (2) Submit himself or herself to the orders and - 19 process of the court; - 20 (3) (Blank); - 21 (4) Not violate any criminal statute of any - 22 jurisdiction; - 23 (5) At a time and place designated by the court, - surrender all firearms in his or her possession to a law - 25 enforcement officer designated by the court to take custody of and impound the firearms and physically surrender his or her Firearm Owner's Identification Card to the clerk of the circuit court when the offense the person has been charged with is a forcible felony, stalking, aggravated stalking, domestic battery, violation of the Illinois Controlled Substances Act, the Methamphetamine Control and Community Protection Act, or the Cannabis Control Act that is classified as a Class 2 or greater felony, or any felony violation of Article 24 of the Criminal Code of 1961 or the Criminal Code of 2012; the court may, however, forgo the imposition of this condition when the circumstances of the case clearly do not warrant it or when its imposition would be impractical; if the Firearm Owner's Identification Card is confiscated, the clerk of the circuit court shall mail the confiscated card to the Illinois State Police; all legally possessed firearms shall be returned to the person upon the charges being dismissed, or if the person is found not guilty, unless the finding of not guilty is by reason of insanity; and by a school to transport students to or from school or a school-related activity, or on any public way within 1,000 feet of real property comprising any school.
+Conditions of pretrial release. - 7 (a) If a person is released prior to conviction, the 8 conditions of pretrial release shall be that he or she will: - (1) Appear to answer the charge in the court having jurisdiction on a day certain and thereafter as ordered by the court until discharged or final order of the court; - (2) Submit himself or herself to the orders and process of the court; - (3) (Blank); - (4) Not violate any criminal statute of any jurisdiction; - (5) At a time and place designated by the court, surrender all firearms in his or her possession to a law enforcement officer designated by the court to take custody of and impound the firearms and physically surrender his or her Firearm Owner's Identification Card to the clerk of the circuit court when the offense the person has been charged with is a forcible felony, stalking, aggravated stalking, domestic battery, any violation of the Illinois Controlled Substances Act, the

+Methamphetamine Control and Community Protection Act, or the Cannabis Control Act that is classified as a Class 2 or greater felony, or any felony violation of Article 24 of the Criminal Code of 1961 or the Criminal Code of 2012; the court may, however, forgo the imposition of this condition when the circumstances of the case clearly do not warrant it or when its imposition would be impractical; if the Firearm Owner's Identification Card is confiscated, the clerk of the circuit court shall mail the confiscated card to the Illinois State Police; all legally possessed firearms shall be returned to the person upon the charges being dismissed, or if the person is found not guilty, unless the finding of not guilty is by reason of insanity; and

-(6) At a time and place designated by the court, submit to a psychological evaluation when the person has been charged with a violation of item (4) of subsection (a) of Section 24-1 of the Criminal Code of 1961 or the Criminal Code of 2012 and that violation occurred in a school or in any conveyance owned, leased, or contracted
+(6) At a time and place designated by the court, submit to a psychological evaluation when the person has been charged with a violation of item (4) of subsection (a) of Section 24-1 of the Criminal Code of 1961 or the Criminal Code of 2012 and that violation occurred in a school or in any conveyance owned, leased, or contracted by a school to transport students to or from school or a school-related activity, or on any public way within 1,000 feet of real property comprising any school.